 Shannon always knew she would write novels, but the need to make a living and raise a family came first.
 She worked at jobs that involved a lot of non-fiction writing, including university research, technical writing and working for government, namely Canada’s Department of Foreign Affairs and British Columbia’s Ministry of Health.
 She has published many articles, book chapters and monographs in the fields of international security and health care.

 Shannon has a BA in Political Science from the University of Saskatchewan and an MA in Political Science from the University of British Columbia.
-She lives in Vancouver, Canada, with her husband and youngest child (her other two children are at university).
+She lives in Vancouver, Canada, with her husband and the youngest of her three children.

 Click on the links below to read interviews with Shannon on other websites.

 The St. Helena Sentinel – March 9, 2017

 UBC Library – August 30, 2016